mrharmonies/orange-infected-wound-trained-model/README.md

 ![](https://drive.google.com/uc?id=1M4lN5TI6WF0O_pDjjQI9NvJief6Y4D4I)

 Now its time to load the trained model.
-Download "wound nn.pkcls" from this repository then double click "Load Model".
+Download **"wound nn.pkcls"** from this repository then double click **"Load Model"**.
 Browse for the file that you've just downloaded

 ![](https://drive.google.com/uc?id=11_eLgmZ01FOu-UodVqaheUBYI3w3x0_A)

 Orange Data Mining program will now evaluate the embedded wound images that you've selected.
-Double click on Predictions.
-Predictions will show you the neural network confidence.
+Double click on **"Predictions"**.
+Predictions will show you the neural network prediction **confidence**.
 In this case, the value for infected and clean wound is 1 (means full confidence)

 ![](https://drive.google.com/uc?id=1KiPK_vCbUYAIYztQ8jJmBwfkbDV4Dfs2)

-Double click on Image Viewer to view the images.
-Select "Neural Network" from "Title Attribute" to view the Neural Network result.
-Notice the Neural Network result is displayed under the images.
+Double click on **Image Viewer** to view the images.
+Select **"Neural Network"** from **"Title Attribute"** to view the Neural Network result.
+Notice the Neural Network result is **displayed under the images**.

 ![](https://drive.google.com/uc?id=1KyJ579p29zOeE0X3QZ89j7216c2muzUY)